By J. L. Starkey

 The men in your life may leave you, children grow up, parents pass away.

-“I know I look like Gertie Hansen,” my sister said to me during the worst week of our lives.
-“But why do I seem to be living her life, too?”
+“I know I look like Gertie Hansen,” my sister said, “but why do I seem to be living her life, too?”

 In 2018, it was the month that my sister’s husband died.
 His passing came suddenly, with no warning signs or symptoms, and it left a void that will never be filled.

 The experts don’t tell you what to expect when your sister loses her soul mate.
-They don’t tell you that it seems like two people actually died, instead of one.
-And they sure don’t tell you that you will feel helpless to do anything to ease your sister’s pain.
+They don’t tell you that it will seem as if two people died, instead of one, and they sure don’t tell you that you will feel helpless to do anything at all to ease your sister’s pain.

 No, they don’t tell you any of that.